 Challenge: Lack of enthusiasm for innovation; getting out of your comfort zone.

 What to focus on:

 - Evolve the organizational structure to promote innovation: Successful large enterprises build divisions dedicated to innovation and incubation of new ideas within the family of their business.
-This approach provides a constant influx of fresh perspectives necessary to keep the brand relevant in the fast-changing markets.
+This approach provides a constant influx of fresh perspectives necessary to keep the brand relevant in fast-changing markets.

 - Intrapreneurship: Hire entrepreneurs capable of running the innovation centers within your organization.

-Main Takeaways On The 4 Stages Of Business Growth
+4 Stages Of Business Growth Takeaways

 With that in mind, do not get discouraged if your organization has deviated from this path.

 The truth is: Most journeys zigzag and the path to success is more of a labyrinth than a highway.

 You can, however, learn from this oversimplified model of growth.

 Whether you are a serial entrepreneur or an aspiring one, these stages will help you groom an attractive brand.
 But, you may want to focus more on the business life cycle approach.
 We’ll write more on this topic later.